 The inhabitants of Sierra Leone, in general, are very friendly and cheerful with foreigners.
-It is very easy to establish conversation with them above all on weekends on the beach where they come together to drink alcohol, eat and enjoy music.
+It is very easy to establish conversations with them above all on weekends on the beach where they come together to drink alcohol, eat and enjoy music.

 Sierra Leoneans take politics very seriously.
-I advise you to avoid discussing political opinions as much as possible so as not to start any fight.
+I advise you to avoid discussing political opinions as much as possible so as not to start any fights.
 Not everyone agrees with the government and even young people often have a critical look about what happens.

 Most people wear, most of the time, second-hand clothes or “junks”.
 Junks are the clothes donated by USA and European organizations, which are packed and sent abroad.
-Entrepreneurs in Freetown buy clothes by kilo to resell them throughout the country.
+Entrepreneurs in Freetown buy clothes by the kilo to resell them throughout the country.
 For the most elegant occasions, people use clothes designed and sewn by their local tailor.
 Most fabrics in the country are imported from China and India and are printed with colorful designs.
 Some people wear clothing made of country fabric, a thick tissue on thin bands made in looms.
 For great social events, such as festivals or weddings, Sierra Leonean often chooses a type of cloth so that they all use.
 This practice is called “Ashobi”.

 More important than the quality of clothing is to keep it clean because they usually assume that someone who uses dirty clothing has some mental illness.
 Sanity is one of the main problems in the country.
-There are many poor areas where they lack basic facilities to take care of mentally ill and therefore they are on the streets.
+There are many poor areas where they lack basic facilities to take care of the mentally ill and therefore they are on the streets.

-Sierra Leonean society is in some ways is a stratified one.
+Sierra Leonean society is in some ways a stratified one.
 The traditional elite families are those who can trace descent to a warrior or hunter who first settled in the area.
 These families then control and administer land which puts them in an advantageous relationship to non-landholders.
 People who want to acquire the right to farm must show respect to an elder from this family.
 Colonial administrators in some ways exacerbated these differences between people.

 Each ethnic group has its own dialect and its own culture with different rituals and beliefs.
 Sierra Leone allows you to be in contact with more than one culture at a time.